project-sunbird/project-sunbird.github.io/pages/developer-docs/configuring_sunbird/metadata_driven_forms.md

 3. registered  your channel/ organization i.e, XYZ corporation) with Ekstep.
 On registration, a unique **Channel ID** is assigned to your organization (XYZ corporation) say your channel ID is: 12300786

-4. have Org administrator privileges
+4. have organizational administrator privileges

 5. created users for your organization  (XYZ corporation) either by: